-“You’ll get to experience a Steely Dan concern, a Chicago concern, even a Pink Floyd concert all in one night,” says Don Bauer, a graphics and sign maker guy by day but ShapeShifter manager at night.
+“You’ll get to experience a Steely Dan concert, a Chicago concert, even a Pink Floyd concert all in one night,” says Don Bauer, a graphics and sign maker guy by day but ShapeShifter manager at night.
 “We’ve got 485 followers on Facebook and a loyal fan base we’ve built up over the last 18 years.
 They make it as much fun for us as we make it fun for them.
 It’s all about the fans.”

 Vincent Oddo, furniture sales guy by day but trumpet player and lead vocalist by night, created ShapeShifters in 1999.
 Oddo and his fellow performers have day jobs but at night, they transform themselves into full-fledged classic rock performers.

 “One year we toured 45 weekends out of the year,” Bauer confesses, “so Vince and I decided – now that we’re older – that if it’s not fun, we don’t want to do it anymore.
 We do lots of private parties.
 Frankly, it’s not a job.
 It’s fun, our escape, and the fans who come out to Humble on July 28 will be able to escape with us into that crazy rock concert world.”

 ShapeShifters has all the trappings that a classic rock fan would expect, trumpet, trombone, saxophone, flute, electric guitar, acoustic guitar, bass guitar, keyboard, drums, conga, bongo, timbales and percussion – and the talented group of guys to make the music authentic.

 On July 28, when the ShapeShifters hit Humble, it’ll be tough to see Bauer because he’ll be playing percussion and singing background vocals way in the back of the stage.